Pratt School of Engineering

 We will enhance undergraduate education by developing integrated lecture/laboratory and design courses that stress cross-disciplinary skills and knowledge development.
 A shared engineering science curriculum offers students flexibility as they consider options for a major, provides a prudent use of resources, and permits flexibility as enrollments in majors change.
 Students will address more complex problems and integrate expertise from many disciplines through shared interdepartmental design experiences that address aspects of grand challenge problems.
 These new design experiences and greater use of certificate programs and dual majors with Arts and Sciences will leverage expertise in the environment, medicine, law and public policy.
 The Energy and Environment Certificate is a model of such new interdisciplinary activities.
 The recently developed NAE Grand Challenges Scholars program represents a model that embodies the ideals for engineering education in the current era.

 Experiential learning, innovation and entrepreneurship provide students with the opportunity to both learn about the complex issues facing engineers and how to apply their knowledge to relevant problems of importance.
-A wide range of opportunities has been developed over the past few years, including such programs as the Pratt Fellows Undergraduate Research Program, DukeEngage, Engineering World Health, Duke Engineers for International Development (a DukeEngage program), the International Honors Program, the Duke Smart Home Program, DuHatch student business incubator, student competitions such as the Duke Start-Up Challenge, and student clubs such as Duke Robotics and the Society of Automotive Engineers chapter.
+A wide range of opportunities has been developed over the past few years, including such programs as the Pratt Fellows Undergraduate Research Program, DukeEngage, Engineering World Health, Duke Engineers for International Development (a DukeEngage program), the Duke Smart Home Program, DuHatch student business incubator, student competitions such as the Duke Start-Up Challenge, and student clubs such as Duke Robotics and the Society of Automotive Engineers chapter.

 Many of the problems we face are global in nature and Pratt students’ involvement in the study abroad program has increased.
 Enhancing study abroad opportunities through new educational and experiential offerings that broaden curricular opportunities will continue to enrich the student experience.